City

 City’s

-extended FA Cup run came to a brave end by the
+extended FA Cup run came to a brave end by the slenderest

-Championship hosts until six minutes from time
+hosts until six minutes from time when Matt Richards

-when Matt Richards curled a shot from the edge of
+curled a shot from the edge of the box past the despairing

-box past the despairing dive of John Danby to finally
+dive of John Danby to finally settle the tie.

-Over the two matches City will count themselves
+Over the two matches City will count themselves unfortunate

-competition, they spurned guilt-edged chances at
+spurned guilt-edged chances at Deva Stadium and had

-and had the ball in the net twice at Portman Road but just couldn’t
+the ball in the net twice at Portman Road but just couldn’t

-find that killer touch in front of goal which has now seen them fail to score
+find that killer touch in front of goal which has now

-five of the last seven matches.
+seen them fail to score in five of the last seven matches.

 As expected Ashley Westwood failed